Giancarlo Stanton Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets' 4.70 team ERA ranks 26th across all league pitching staffs.
+- The Mets have a 4.73 team ERA that ranks 26th among all MLB pitching staffs.

-- Scherzer makes the start for the Mets, his 11th of the season.
-He is 5-2 with a 3.71 ERA and 58 strikeouts in 53 1/3 innings pitched.
+- Verlander (2-3) takes the mound for the Mets in his eighth start of the season.
+He's put together a 4.85 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- The right-hander's last appearance was on Wednesday against the Atlanta Braves, when he went 5 2/3 innings, surrendering five earned runs while giving up 11 hits.
+- His most recent time out was on Thursday against the Atlanta Braves, when the right-hander threw three innings, surrendering four earned runs while allowing seven hits.

+- In seven games this season, the 40-year-old has a 4.85 ERA and 7.6 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.